Phil Collins says it’s been a ‘difficult, frustrating few years’

 “You know, I have a 24-hour live-in nurse to make sure I take my medication as I should do,” he said.
 “I’ve had challenges with my knee… I had everything that could go wrong with me, did go wrong with me.”

-He revealed that he has since undergone a total of five surgeries on his knee and now has one “that works” and “I can walk, albeit with assistance, you know, crutches or whatever”.
+Collins revealed that he has undergone five surgeries on his knee and now has one “that works” and “I can walk, albeit with assistance, you know, crutches or whatever”.

 The “In the Air Tonight” singer admitted he’d “probably been drinking too much”, which affected his kidneys: “I enjoyed coming off tour,” he said.
 “Coming off the road… I thought, right, I’m gonna do all those things that I couldn’t do.”

-He began drinking during the day, apparently stopping around 6 o’clock in the evening: “I guess I had too much of it,” he said.
+Collins began drinking during the day, apparently stopping around 6 o’clock: “I guess I had too much of it,” he said.
 “I was never drunk, although I fell over a couple of times.
 But it is just one of those things that happened and it all caught up with me, and I spent months in hospital.”

 Collins also revealed that he recently celebrated two years of sobriety, after his assistant observed the date that he’d stopped drinking: “It’s just been a difficult, interesting, frustrating last few years… but it’s alright now.”